Black-hole spectroscopy from a giant quantum vortex

 The dispersion relation, Eq.~\eqref{eq:disp}, describes the dynamics of waves propagating on the background of an irrotational flow, $\vect{v} = \grad\phi$.
 The waves are therefore modelled as plane-wave solutions for the fluctuations of the velocity potential $\phi$.
 Although the employed framework does not allow any vorticity degrees of freedom in these perturbations \cite{PerezBergliaffa:2001nd,patrick2018,Oliveira:2024quw}, we consider the effect of subdominant vorticity by an additional term $m\Omega$ in Eq.~\eqref{eq:branch}.
 Treating this term as subdominant is justified on the following grounds.
-The solid-body rotation term $\Omega r$ in Eq.~\eqref{eq:velocity} corresponds to an array of alike-oriented single quantum vortices \cite{feynman1957}.
-At the measured value of $\Omega$, the mean separation between vortices is on the order of $\delta = \sqrt{1/n_\Omega} \approx 0.1$~mm.
-From the perspective of a single quantum vortex, whose core has a radius $r_c \approx 10^{-7}$~mm, the waves in our set-up can be viewed as plane waves.
+The mean separation between quantum vortices responsible for the solid-body rotation of the superfluid is on the order of $\delta = \sqrt{1/n_\Omega} \approx 0.1$~mm.
+From the perspective of a single quantum vortex, whose core has a radius $r_c \approx 10^{-7}$~mm \cite{barenghi2023}, the waves in our set-up can be viewed as plane waves.
 On the scale of one wavelength $\lambda = 2\pi/||\vect{k}||$, the vortex-induced flow field modifies the wavefront by a phase shift